GoogleCloudPlatform/esp-v2/README.md

 ESPv2 is designed to be *mostly backwards-compatible* with ESP (with the exception of a few startup flags).
 API producers do not need to modify the Endpoints Service Configuration to use ESPv2.
+Please refer to the [migration guide](https://cloud.google.com/endpoints/docs/grpc/migrate-to-esp-v2) for more details on the incompatible changes.

 For serverless API gateway deployments, it is recommended to use ESPv2 instead of ESP.